Skip to content

 To search for a specific organization template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

 The following image shows the Gallery Card Templates Administration Page.
 Here, administrators can add and delete Gallery card templates.